Pwd9000-ML/blog-devto/posts/2022-GitHub-Function-CICD/GitHub-Function-CICD.md

 1. The code is checked out onto the GitHub runner.
 2. The version of .NET we specified in the environment variables will be installed on the GitHub runner.
-3. The Azure Function is built and packaged
+3. The Azure Function is built and packaged.
 4. The Function is deployed to the Azure Function App, **demofunc6144** using the **publish-profile** of the Function App:

 ```yml